+I know I said 7 tips, and this one would be 8.
+It doesn’t count because I don’t recommend taking medicine when you don’t have to…but if everything else has failed, you might try it.
 I have to admit, I haven’t personally tried Sudafed or pseudoephedrine to dry up my milk.
 I only include it on the list because I’ve heard a lot of people swear by it.

-Including a woman who wasn’t ready stop breastfeeding, and didn’t know it would dry her milk up.
+Including a woman who wasn’t ready to stop breastfeeding, and didn’t know it would dry her milk up.
 Yikes!

-You have to buy it from the pharmacy; but you don’t need a prescription.
+You have to buy it from the pharmacy, but you don’t need a prescription.
 Follow the directions on the box.

 In The End

 Letting go is hard, and although logically we know that weaning our baby isn’t really letting him go…it can still feel that way.
-The lump in your throat and pain in your heart will just have to ease over time, but fortunately you don’t have to wait for the breast pain to subside!
+The lump in your throat and pain in your heart will just have to ease over time; but fortunately, you don’t have to wait for the breast pain to subside!

 Weaning is a fact of life, but pain and engorgement don’t have to be.
 Try any of these tips – or combine them! – and get relief for your aching girls while your body adjusts to not breastfeeding.

-Do you know a priceless tip or no-fail method for easing engorgement and/or breast pain?
+Do you know a priceless tip or no-fail method for easing breast engorgement and/or breast pain?
 Please share!

 5 thoughts on “7 Best Tips to Handle Breast Engorgement While Weaning”